 Introduction:

-Since October 7th, our Jewish community has experienced collective distress, anguish, and fear.
+After October 7, 2023 our Jewish community has experienced collective distress, anguish, and fear.
 Many of us have struggled to find hope and gratitude.
+The last year has been full of global challenges and uncertainty.

-It is natural that this Thanksgiving may feel different than holidays past.
+It is natural that Thanksgiving may feel different than holidays past.

 Rather than simply saying “I am thankful for…,” use these four prompts to share different experiences of gratitude at your Thanksgiving table.